 Once private financial intermediation restores its normal function, a prolonged high level of central bank intervention to the financial system entails a risk of distorting resource allocation through the financial system.
-Thus, central bank intervention to the financial system is no longer necessary, and a central bank is unlikely to face any serious obstacle in reducing its balance sheet.
-By contrast, a central bank is unlikely expansion through the fiscal channel.
-When the private sector recognizes that the monetary base will permanently increase by massive purchases of long-term government bonds by a central bank, the private sector comes to expect government debt interest payments to decline over time, consequently reducing the private sector's tax burden.
+Thus, central bank intervention in the

+^{36.} In this context, Auerbach and Obstfeld (2005) discuss the effects of the central bank balance-sheet expansion through the fiscal channel.
+When the private sector recognizes that the monetary base will permanently increase through massive purchases of long-term government bonds by a central bank, the private sector comes to expect government debt interest payments to decline over time, consequently reducing the private sector's tax burden.
 In that case, massive inflation is required to achieve high nominal growth after the economy returns to normal with positive interest rates, while maintaining a permanent increase in the monetary base.

-&lt;sup>31 In that context, it seems a bit surprising that no economist argues that expansion of the central bank balance sheet is crucial in combating deflation in the current situation.
+^{37.} It seems a bit surprising that no economist argues that expansion of the central bank balance sheet is crucial in combating deflation in the current situation.
 Many economists used to advocate that the BOJ should expand its balance sheet as much as possible to combat deflation under zero nominal interest rates, because both deflation and inflation are monetary phenomena.

-&lt;sup>32 Nishimura (2009) argued that unconventional policy measures needed to possess a self-fading to exit from unconventional policy in a smooth manner with malfunctions in financial intermediation.
+financial system is no longer necessary, and a central bank is unlikely to face any serious obstacle in reducing its balance sheet.38 By contrast, a central bank is unlikely to exit from unconventional policy in a smooth manner with malfunctions in private financial intermediation.
 Early economic recovery is hardly possible under such circumstances, given the interaction between the real and financial sectors of the economy.

-Suppose that a central bank needs to reduce its balance sheet, since, for example, demand for excess reserves subsides, reflecting the recovery of the financial system functions, while a large amount of unconventional assets remains on the asset side of the central bank balance sheet.
+Suppose that a central bank needs to reduce its balance sheet, since, for example, demand for excess reserves subsides, reflecting the recovery in the financial system functions, while a large amount of unconventional assets remains on the asset side of the central bank balance sheet.
 In particular, such a situation is likely to become prolonged, if the maturity of unconventional assets is long.
-In that process, a central bank is nevertheless able to control the size of its balance sheet by employing debt instruments to absorb excess liquidity from financial markets, including reverse repos, in addition to interest payments to excess reserves.
+In this process, a central bank is nevertheless able to control the size of its balance sheet by employing debt instruments to absorb excess liquidity from financial markets, including reverse repos, in addition to interest payments to excess reserves.39

 Conversely, suppose that a central bank needs to raise short-term interest rates, while very high demand for excess reserves still exists at financial institutions.
-That implies that reserves and money markets transactions are still imperfect substitutes for each other.
+This implies that reserves and money markets transactions are still imperfect substitutes for each other.
 Money markets have yet to restore their normal function as a risk-sharing device among financial institutions.
 In that case, transactions in money markets remain highly restricted, and money market rates easily become volatile.
 Given such fragile conditions in money markets, a central bank is likely to face difficulty in guiding money market rates smoothly in a consistent manner to the targeted level of policy interest rates.
-In addition, a central bank may need to raise short-term interest rates on a larger scale, since the transmission mechanism linking financial and non-financial sectors remain blocked.
+In addition, a central bank may need to raise short-term interest rates on a larger scale, since the transmission mechanism linking financial and nonfinancial sectors remain blocked.